 PTSD Road to Recovery: One Soldiers Story – Most books on PTSD are dry, clinical, and impersonal – no matter how sympathetic they are to the sufferers.
 Not so with this challenging book!

 Author Bob Bray has walked an exhausting pathway, dealing with Post Traumatic Stress Disorder (PTSD) in his own life.
 Obviously, PTSD and PTSD recovery has been around for a long while.
 It has existed under names such as battle fatigue, shell shock, or the soldier’s disease.
 Today, that notion has expanded beyond the battlefields where weapons are used to destroy enemies.
 Now it refers to the emotional trauma experienced when people are exposed to horrific situations beyond their ability to understand or explain to themselves.
 It comes with hurricanes, forest fires, floods, and terrorist attacks like the Boston bombing.
-This book is unique in that it describes more than the outward observations of physicians and researchers.
+This book is unique in the sense that it describes more than the outward observations of physicians and researchers about PTSD recovery.
 It is a view from the inside of someone who has been overwhelmed, survived, and now has begun to thrive after PTSD, working through PTSD recovery.
-The author is a compelling writer pouring out the inner struggles and outward consequences that come from those who have lived through the horrors of warfare.
+The author is a compelling writer pouring out the inner struggles and outward consequences that come from those who have lived through the horrors of warfare and are currently undergoing PTSD recovery.
 To them, all too frequently, they come home but the battle isn’t over.
 PTSD recovery is an essential part of the process.

 In PTSD Road to Recovery: One Soldiers Story you will learn: